egorhowell/Simulating-Dark-Matter-Halos/README.md

 # Dark Matter Halos Affects On The Solar System

-This was one of my masters project which involved modelling how different Dark Matter Halos affected the orbit of the planets using different numerical integrators.
+This was one of my masters project which involved modelling how different Dark Matter Halo structures affected the orbits of the planets using different numerical integrators.

 This work included: